Muukid/muTrueType/README.md

 * `MUTT_INVALID_CMAP_F4_START_CODE`: a value in the "startCode" array specified in a format 4-cmap subtable was invalid.

 * `MUTT_INVALID_CMAP_F4_ID_RANGE_OFFSET`: a value in the "idRangeOffset" array specified in a format 4-cmap subtable was invalid, AKA gave a value outside of the array "glyphIdArray".

+* `MUTT_INVALID_CMAP_F4_ID_DELTA`: a value in the "idDelta" array specified in a format 4-cmap subtable was invalid, AKA resulted in a non-existent glyph id.

 * `MUTT_MISSING_REQUIRED_TABLE`: a required table could not be located.